andreasmalta/choco_packages/geupd/Readme_en.txt

  3. Click [Printer Install] in the main menu screen.

- 4. Select the printer driver that you want to delete and click.

- 5. The [Installer license agreement] screen will apperar.
+ 4. The [Installer license agreement] screen will appear.
 Click the [Agree] button to proceed.

+ 5. Select the printer driver that you want to delete and click.

  6. Select [Delete] and click next.